jbohnslav/jbohnslav.github.io/content/posts/muon-kimi2-translation.md

 2. **Edge Parameter Passing:** Each DP rank `i` sends its edge parameters to DP `i-1`.
 DP `i-1` is then responsible for the computation on these edge parameters.
 After calculation, the result is sent back to rank `i` to update the portion it maintains.
 This avoids redundant computation, and the communication volume is actually better than the brainless gather method.
 However, for extreme cases, like a parameter spanning three DP ranks, this requires more complex heuristic arrangements.
 3. **Heuristic Precision Arrangement:** When arranging the distributed optimizer, prevent the DP edge-splitting from happening in the first place.
 This eliminates any extra communication and computation.
 The cost is that memory allocation is no longer balanced, and finding the optimal allocation becomes a knapsack problem.
 Unbalanced memory allocation is obviously unacceptable for infrastructure engineers as it leads to inaccurate memory estimation during training, affecting the parallel allocation strategy.

-In practice, Moonshot uses the **brainless gather method** because it is the simplest to implement and covers all edge cases.
-Crucially, the overhead is **small**—only parameters that straddle a DP boundary (≈ `DP × 2`) incur duplicate computation or extra communication.
-Other parameters, like `param0` and `param2` in the diagram, are complete and don't require any extra work.
+In practice, Moonshot uses the **brainless gather method** because it's simple and the overhead is tiny.
+The whole hack is ~10 LOC – infra teams cheer.
+Only the `DP×2` edge slices need this treatment; all other parameters are complete and don't require any extra work.

-Empirically, the actual performance of this communication and computation will be affected by the number of DP ranks and the maximum matrix size in the model.
-Considering modern MoE architectures (thanks, DeepSeek-V2), a model won't have excessively large matrices because they are all fine-grained experts (and word embedding/lm_head are controlled by AdamW, not Muon).
-Therefore, in the long run, Muon's scalability has a bright future and is steadily improving.
+Empirically, the overhead is negligible because modern MoE architectures (thanks, DeepSeek-V2) don't have single, monstrously large matrices.
+Instead, they use many fine-grained experts (and things like word embedding/lm_head are handled by AdamW, not Muon).
+Therefore, in the long run, Muon's scalability has a bright future.

-Since the cost of the brainless method is already low, the benefits of engineering a more complex solution are minimal, which is likely why "Jiang Kernel" (a nickname for a key person) didn't have the motivation to pursue it further (though I recall You Jiacheng might have implemented some similar solutions on Speedrun?).
+Since the cost of the brainless method was already so low, the ROI on engineering a fancier solution was minimal, so "Jiang Kernel" had no motivation to continue optimizing (though I remember You Jiacheng might have implemented some similar hacks on Speedrun?).

 ### 2.3 Others' Concerns